+That wasn't all that he gave me.
 I was very lucky, growing up with a grandfather who was one of those people who could build pretty much anything.
 Carpentry, welding, auto mechanics, even baking, there wasn't much he couldn't tackle, and do it well.
 From him, I learned to love making things, working with my hands, the value of crafting something you can be proud of.

 I want to make things that will delight you and that you can feel proud to wear.
 When you support artisans by wearing handcrafted jewellery, by purchasing their work, you keep alive a long tradition of skill and creativity in art and craft.